Neural quantum kernels: training quantum kernels with quantum neural networks: Hyperplane defined in the Bloch sphere

 \section{Hyperplane defined in the Bloch sphere}

+Here we demonstrate that when the QNN training is perfect, constructing the kernel becomes redundant since the decision measurement remains unchanged.

-The objective of the data re-uploading quantum neural network (QNN) is to map all points with label +1 to the $|0\rangle$ state on the Bloch sphere, while mapping points with label -1 to the $|1\rangle$ state.
+The objective of the data re-uploading QNN is to map all points with label +1 to the $|0\rangle$ state on the Bloch sphere, while mapping points with label -1 to the $|1\rangle$ state.
 In an ideal scenario, all +1 points would be rotated to the $|0\rangle$ state and all -1 points to the $|1\rangle$ state.
-Using this feature map to construct the embedding quantum kernel, all points would be support vectors associated to the same Lagrange multiplier $\alpha$.
+Using this feature map to construct the EQK, all points would be support vectors associated to the same Lagrange multiplier $\alpha$.
 The SVM generates a separating hyperplane defined by the equation

 In this scenario, assuming a balanced dataset translates to an equal number of support vectors, denoted as $N_{\mathrm{SV}}$, for each class, and results in $b=0$ due to symmetry.
 Working with this equation by considering the sum of support vectors separately for the +1 class ($\mathrm{SV}_{+1}$) and -1 class ($\mathrm{SV}_{-1}$), we obtain